Leafwise fixed points for $C^0$-small Hamiltonian flows: Introduction and main result

 As an intermediate case, coisotropic submanifolds of codimension 1 arise in classical mechanics as energy level sets for an autonomous Hamiltonian.
 If $\phi$ is the time-one flow of a time-dependent perturbation of the Hamiltonian, then $\Fix(\phi,N)$ corresponds to the set of points on the level set whose trajectory is changed only by a phase shift, under the perturbation.

+In order to solve Problem \ref{pb:leafwise}, it is necessary to make some assumptions on $N$ and $\phi$.
+Firstly, one should assume that $N$ is closed, \footnote{This means that $N$ is compact and has no boundary.} since e.g.~the interval $(0,1)\x\{0\}$ is a Lagrangian submanifold of $\R^2$ that can be displaced by a Hamiltonian diffeomorphism that is $C^\infty$-close to the identity.
+In general one also needs that $\phi$ is close to the identity in a suitable sense, since every compact subset of the product of $\R^2$ with a symplectic manifold can be displaced by some Hamiltonian diffeomorphism.

-For a coisotropic submanifold $N$ of general codimension several solutions to the above problem have been found under restrictive assumptions on $\phi$ or $N$, see \cite{Mo,Ban,EH,HoTop,Gi,Dr,Gu,ZiLeafwise,ZiMaslov,AFRab,AFinf,AFSurvey,AMo,AMc,Bae,KaEx,KaGen,MMP,SaIt,SaMorse}.
-In all results $\phi|_N$ is assumed to be $C^1$-close to the inclusion $N\to M$ or $N$ to be of contact type or regular (i.e., ``fibering'').
+So far solutions to Problem \ref{pb:leafwise} have been found under restrictive assumptions on $\phi$ or $N$, see \cite{Mo,Ban,EH,HoTop,Gi,Dr,Gu,ZiLeafwise,ZiMaslov,AFRab,AFinf,AFSurvey,AMo,AMc,Bae,KaEx,KaGen,MMP,SaIt,SaMorse}.
+In \cite{Mo,Ban} J.~Moser and A.~Banyaga assumed that the restriction $\phi|_N$ is $C^1$-close to the inclusion $N\to M$.
+In most other results this condition was relaxed to the condition that $\phi$ be Hofer close to the identity.
+On the other hand, strong conditions on $N$ were imposed, namely that it is of contact type or regular (i.e., ``fibering'').
+For a further discussion of the history of the problem see \cite{ZiLeafwise}.

-The main result of this article is that the conditions on $N$ can be removed altogether, if $\phi$ is the time-1-map of a Hamiltonian flow whose restriction to $N$ stays $C^0$-close to the inclusion $N\to M$: \begin{thm}[leafwise fixed points] Let $(M,\om)$ be a symplectic manifold and $N\sub M$ be a closed \footnote{This means that $N$ is compact and has no boundary.} coisotropic submanifold.
-Then there exists a $C^0$-neighbourhood $\UU\sub C(N,M)$ of the inclusion $N\to M$ with the following property.
-If $(\phi^t)_{t\in[0,1]}$ is a Hamiltonian flow on $M$ satisfying $\phi^t|_N\in\UU$, for every $t\in[0,1]$, then
+The main result of this article is that the conditions on $N$ (except for closedness) can be removed altogether, if $\phi$ is the time-1-map of a Hamiltonian flow whose restriction to $N$ stays $C^0$-close to the inclusion $N\to M$.
+To state this result, we need the following.
+Let $X$ be a topological space.
+We define its \emph{cup-length $\cl(X)$} to be the infimum of all integers $m\in\{0,1,2,\ldots\}$ with the following property.
+If $R$ is a commutative ring with unity, $k_1,\ldots,k_m\in\{1,2,\ldots\}$, and $a_i\in H^{k_i}(X,R)$, \footnote{This denotes the degree $k_i$ singular cohomology of $X$ with coefficients in $R$.} for $i=1,\ldots,m$, then

+Some part of the main result concerns the case in which the pair $(\phi,N)$ is $\OO$-nondegenerate.
+This notion will be defined in Section \ref{sec:nondeg}.
+It naturally generalizes the usual nondegeneracy in the case $N=M$ and transversality of the intersection $N\cap\phi^{-1}(N)$ in the Lagrangian case.
+We denote by $b_i(X,\Z_2)$ the $i$-th Betti number of $X$ with $\Z_2$-coefficients. \begin{thm}[leafwise fixed points] Let $(M,\om)$ be a symplectic manifold and $N\sub M$ be a closed coisotropic submanifold.
+Then there exists a $C^0$-neighbourhood \footnote{This means a neighbourhood in the compact open topology.
+This topology coincides with the uniform topology induced by the distance function on $M$ coming from any Riemannian metric on $M$.} $\UU\sub C(N,M)$ of the inclusion $N\to M$ and a neighbourhood $\OO$ of the diagonal